taavo/pretend-boot/README.md

 ## TODO

-- Rename library from FakeServer to Pretend because that's cuter
+- Rename library from FakeServer to PretendBoot because that's cuter
 - Run js tests from command line
 - One-button tests for both js & java
 - Publish to npm